 %SYS-5-CONFIG_I: Configured from console by console

-After configuring the interfaces of Cisco Router, create a username and password for the Telnet connection.
+After configuring the Cisco Router interface, we created a user name and password for the Telnet connection.
 Before connecting to Cisco Router1, configure the TCP/IP configuration of Desktop1 in the workspace as follows.

-To connect to Cisco Router, click on Desktop1 and then on the Desktop tab, then click CMD Command Prompt.
+Click on the PC, click the Desktop tab, and then click CMD Command Prompt.

-At the CMD prompt, type telnet 192.168.1.1 and press Enter.
-After typing the username and password you created on Cisco Router, you can make a Telnet connection.
+At the CMD prompt, type telnet 192.168.1.1 and press Enter to connect to the device.
+Enter the user name and password you created during the setup of the connection.

 Current configuration : 696 bytes